 The first time I sat a UCAT Quantitative Reasoning subtest, I got 480.

 I genuinely looked at the maths in front of me and could not figure out what was going on.
 Question after question I looked at and felt nothing but absolute defeat.
 Disappointment in myself.
-Fear of the road ahead.
+Fear of the journey ahead.

 For months, I was barely scraping 600s.
 I'd do test after test, watch my scores stay flat, and eventually just make peace with QR being my fumble.